bhardwajsameer7/docker/docker-commands.md

 11. **Stop all the containers :** docker stop $(docker ps -q)
 12. **Delete all the stopped containers :** docker rm $(docker ps -a -q)

+## Create vs Start vs Run

+Start : is used to start a stopped docker container. doesn't create a new container.
+Create : is used to create a new container from image but does not start container.
+RUN : is used to create a container from image and start it.